-This chapter was added to the APPP in January 2020.
+This chapter was added to the APPP Portal in January 2020.

 Not all disabilities can be seen from a person’s outward appearance.
 Hidden disabilities are sometimes also called invisible disabilities and include, for example, mental and physical health problems and developmental disabilities.